zero42-aka-042/S22U-debloat/README.md

 ## WARNING ⚠️
-This is an extreme debloat intended for experienced users.
-It removes core Samsung applications (Camera, Gallery, Dialer, Contacts, Setup Wizard, etc.) and may break stock functionality.
-Use only if you understand how to recover your device.
+This configuration is intended for advanced users.

+It may remove functionality expected by One UI, Samsung applications or third-party software.
+Compatibility with OTA updates, Knox features, banking applications and Samsung ecosystem services is not guaranteed.

+The maintainer assumes that users understand the implications of removing system packages.

 **Tested on**